dekoza/mtgpl/DST.rst

    • Destroy target land.

-   • Search your library for a land card, put that card onto the battlefield, then shuffle your library.
+   • Search your library for a land card, put that card onto the battlefield, then shuffle.

    Entwine |mana_1|\ |mana_g| (Choose both if you pay the entwine cost.)